soubky0/soubky0/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 You can find below repos that I worked on with my colleagues throughout different courses that I took in University.
 I am an undergraduate CSE student in the German University in Cairo.
-I'm currently working as a software engineer intern for an Egyptian fintech startup called [patron](https://www.patroneg.com).
 I'm extremely passionate about the computer sciences field.
 You can reach me on [LinkedIn](https://www.linkedin.com/in/soubky)